Our vision is to conserve our wildlife and their natural habitats through water provision.

-Due to climate change, the weather patterns have changed and it has resulted in longer dry periods most often leading to drought.
-This means that animals have to leave their natural habitats in search of water and pasture and this has resulted in human-wildlife conflict as they both depend on the limited resources.
+Due to climate change, the weather patterns have changed, resulting in longer dry periods, most often leading to drought.
+This means that animals have to leave their natural habitats in search of water and pasture, resulting in human-wildlife conflict as they both depend on limited resources.

-Sports allows children to use their creativity while developing their physical skills.
+Allow children to use their creativity while developing their physical skills.